- 1 2nd Training School for Facility Staff (TS5), Gothenburg 2017

 What is, and what is not, included?

-- Upon selection (25 trainees), all participants are provided with catering (coffee break, lunch and dinner, excluding breakfast) and course material in electronic format.
+- All participants (including the 25 selected trainees) are provided with catering of coffee break, lunch and dinner (excluding breakfast) and course material in electronic format.

 - Travel & accommodation are not included for trainees (see below how to travel to venue and hotels nearby).